 As far as the woman giving her marriage another try, that says a lot, too.
 She has now gone back to the husband twice.
 She has chosen the husband over the affair twice.
-So, she is really all over the place and desperately needs to figure out what she is doing.
+She seems extremely confused.
 Therapy would be a good option for her.

 My gut says that the woman’s marriage will ultimately end, not necessarily for the guy she had the affair with (although that could happen) but because you don’t walk away twice if you really want the marriage to work.
 Just my opinion.

 As for the guy, I truly don’t think he had the affair because he fell madly in love with this woman, but rather that he was lonely in some way and his needs were not being met in his marriage.
 He used the affair to try to get happy, when obviously something is making him unhappy, which could have something to do with his marriage or it could be other factors.